Things to Do, See, and Eat in Athens, Greece

 Tasting Menu at Varoulko Seaside Restaurant

 Our group enjoyed a memorable set-menu meal at the Varoulko Seaside Restaurant in Athens.
 While dining, we could watch the marina just outside the huge sliding glass doors.
-Although I love dining outside, it was very warm that evening, so we appreciated the air conditioning inside Varoulko, but the doors can be opened when the weather is right.
 Here's a list of the items on our menu to give readers an idea of some of the dishes available:

 - Starter with Greek olives, extra virgin olive oil, and carob rusks from Crete